-Prior to the analysis of carbohydrates in seawater, all used laboratory glassware had been washed with ultrapure water (resistivity >18.2 M Ω ·cm) thoroughly and pre-heated in a muffle furnace at 550 °C for 4 h.
-All plastic equipment was first rinsed with 10% HCl solution for three times and then washed with ultrapure water another three times.
-For calibrating the HPAEC-PAD and determining the recovery of individual monosaccharides, a mixed stock solution was prepared from fucose (Roth, 95%), galactosamine (Sigma, 99%), rhamnose (Sigma, 99%), arabinose (Sigma, 99%), glucosamine (Fluka), galactose (Fluka, 99%), glucose (99%), xylose (Fluka, 99%), mannose (Fluka,99%), fructose (Aldrich, 99%), ribose (Aldrich, 98%), muramic acid (Sigma, 95%), galacturonic acid (Sigma-Aldrich, 97%), glucuronic acid (Sigma, 97%), mannuronic acid (Sigma, 90%).
-Synthetic seawater samples were made from commercially available sea salts (Sigma) achieving four solutions with salinities of 10, 20, 30 and 40 practical salinity units (PSU).
-The salinity and the pH of water aliquots was measured by using a conductivity meter (pH/Cond 3320, WTW).
+Prior to the analysis of carbohydrates in seawater, all used laboratory glassware had been washed with ultrapure water (resistivity > $18.2 \text{ M}\Omega \text{ cm}$) thoroughly and preheated in a muffle furnace at 550 °C for 4 h.
+All plastic equipment was first rinsed with 10% HCl solution three times and then washed with ultra-pure water another three times.
+For calibrating the HPAEC-PAD and determining the recovery of individual monosaccharides, a mixed stock solution was prepared from fucose (Roth, 95%), galactosamine (Sigma, 99%), rhamnose (Sigma, 99%), arabinose (Sigma, 99%), glucosamine (Fluka), galactose (Fluka, 99%), glucose (99%), xylose (Fluka, 99%), mannose (Fluka, 99%), fructose (Aldrich, 99%), ribose (Aldrich, 98%), muramic acid (Sigma, 95%), galacturonic acid (Sigma-Aldrich, 97%), glucuronic acid (Sigma, 97%), mannuronic acid (Sigma, 90%).
+Synthetic seawater samples were made from commercially available sea salt (Sigma) achieving four solutions with salinities S of 10, 20, 30 and 40 on the practical salinity scale.
+The salinity and the pH of water aliquots were measured by using a conductivity meter (pH/Cond 3320, WTW).